BOOK SERVICES ONLINE

 Your cat’s litter may also carry harmful bacteria, and flushing it may even be illegal, depending on where you live.

-Watch Out for Fur in the Tub
+Watch Out For Fur In The Tub

 Do you give your pets regular baths?
 If so, make sure you’re using a drain strainer so fur doesn’t clog your drain!
 Once the strainer is full, dispose of the fur in the trash.
 You could also consider bathing your pets outside if that’s a viable alternative!

-Secure Your Drains and Your Pipes
+Secure Your Drains And Your Pipes

 We’ve talked a lot about dogs and cats.
 But if you have smaller animals – guinea pigs, hamsters, mice – they can get easily get trapped in drains.
 It could even happen if you have a particularly curious kitten!